psn-gpp/polito-se2-24-17/README.md

 - Route `/`: Home page of the queue system, shows buttons to choose the role of the user (customer, manager, officer), redirects to Route `/customer` or `/manager` or `/officer` based on the selected role
 - Route `/customer`: route for customer view of servise selection, shows a list of options with available services from one option should be selected
+- Route `/customer/ticket`: route for generating a ticket with the selected service and where the customer can print/download the ticket
 - Route `/display`: route for display board view, shows a list of pairs (ticket code, counter number) for those customers who are called and are currently being served
 - Route `/manager`: route for manager view, shows a page with functionalities offered to manager (@ the moment, blank page)
 - Route `/officer`: route for officer view, shows a list of available counters from to select one, redirects to Route `/officer/:counterId`